New Jersey: Geography

-Delaware Water Gap is shared between Warren County and neighboring Pennsylvania.

-At 69.6 mi in length, Raritan River is the longest river entirely within New Jersey, flowing from Raritan Valley near Clinton (above), eastward to Raritan Bay and the Atlantic Ocean.

-Great Falls of the Passaic River in Paterson was designated a U.S. National Historical Park in 2009.

-New Jersey suburbia in Monroe Township, Middlesex County.
-Despite being the most densely populated U.S. state, New Jersey is mostly suburban.

 New Jersey is at the center of the Northeast megalopolis, the most populated American urban agglomeration.
-It is bordered on the north and northeast by New York (parts of which are across the Hudson River, Upper New York Bay, the Kill Van Kull, Newark Bay, and the Arthur Kill); on the east by the Atlantic Ocean; on the southwest by Delaware across Delaware Bay; and on the west by Pennsylvania across the Delaware River.
+It is bordered to the north and northeast by New York (parts of which are across the Hudson River, Upper New York Bay, the Kill Van Kull, Newark Bay, and the Arthur Kill); to the east by the Atlantic Ocean; to the southwest by Delaware across Delaware Bay; and to the west by Pennsylvania across the Delaware River.

 New Jersey is broadly divided into the North, Central, and South Jersey geographic regions, although some residents do not consider Central Jersey a region in its own right.
 Across the regions are five distinct areas divided by natural geography and population concentration.
 Northeastern New Jersey, often referred to as the Gateway Region, lies closest to Manhattan in New York City, and up to a million residents commute daily into the city for work, many via public transportation.
 The Jersey Shore, along the Atlantic Coast in Central and South Jersey, has its own unique natural, residential, and cultural characteristics owing to its location by the ocean.
 South Jersey represents the southernmost geographical region of the northeastern United States.
 The Philadelphia metropolitan area includes the southwestern counties of the state, which reside within the Delaware Valley surrounding Philadelphia.

 Despite the state's heavily urban character and a long history of industrialization, forests cover roughly 45 percent of New Jersey's land area, or approximately 2.1 e6acre, ranking 31st among the 50 U.S. states and six territories.
 Northwestern New Jersey, often referred to as the Skylands Region, is more wooded, rural, and mountainous.
 The chief tree of the northern forests is the oak.
 The New Jersey Pine Barrens is situated in the southern interior of New Jersey and covered extensively by mixed pine and oak forest; its population density is lower than most of the state.

 High Point in Montague Township, Sussex County is the state's highest elevation at 1803 ft above sea level.
 The state's highest prominence is Kitty Ann Mountain in Morris County, rising 892 ft.
 The Palisades are a line of steep cliffs on the west side of the Hudson River in Bergen and Hudson Counties.
 Major New Jersey rivers include the Hudson, Delaware, Raritan, Passaic, Hackensack, Rahway, Musconetcong, Mullica, Rancocas, Manasquan, Maurice, and Toms rivers.
 Due to New Jersey's peninsular geography, both sunrise and sunset are visible over water from different points on the Jersey Shore.